imbensantos/netflixdb/README.md

-# Getting Started with Create React App
+# Netflix DB

+A small web app clone and amalgamation of Netflix and IMDB, built with [React.js](https://reactjs.org)

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).